 If you’ve been following me for a while, you know Venice has always been one of my favorite spots in the world.
 It’s not for everyone, but it is a great place to visit.
 It can be costly, it’s true.
 However, there are still ways to experience Venice without spending a lot of money.
-You can add these free things to Do in Venice to your itinerary.
+You can add these free to your itinerary.

 Here are some free things – there is never an admission fee to enter – and a few offer hours free of charge on specific days.
 Save money by getting an extra serving of gelato.